Earn College Credits While In High School

 FAHS has partnered with RACC to allow students the opportunity to earn college credit for the college-level courses they take at FAHS.
 These courses parallel the same competencies and expectations as their RACC counterparts and the FAHS teachers are held to the same qualifications as RACC adjunct faculty.
 Students interested in enrolling must complete both the online and paper applications.
 After completing the course at FAHS, the student will earn college credit from RACC for grades of “C” or higher.
 Most year-long FAHS dual enrollment courses can count for two separate courses at RACC, earning students up to 8 college credits.

-Direction for registering for dual enrollment courses can be found here: https://www.racc.edu/admissions/dual-enrollment-application-and-course-registration
+Directions for registering for dual enrollment courses can be found HERE.

 Although RACC is community college accredited by the Middle States Association of Colleges and Schools, it is strongly recommended that students thoroughly research the transferability of their dual enrollment courses by contacting an admissions counselor at their future college choice or by checking www.collegetransfer.net or www.patrac.org